ShuchunXu/APRCB/README.md

 # APRCB
-codes for 'Robust Adversarial Training for Industrial Defect Classification with Long-Tailed Data'
+Codes for 'Robust Adversarial Training for Industrial Defect Classification with Long-Tailed Data'.
+When the session is over, the code will be publicly accessible